Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Cons of Staying in The Colony:

-• Farther away from the Disneyland theme parks than the Anaheim Resort Area
+• Farther away from the theme parks

 • No Disney atmosphere in the hotels